MicrosoftDocs/dynamics365smb-docs/financials/receivables-how-apply-sales-transactions-manually.md

 On the ledger entry list, on the line that contains the ledger entry that was fully applied to, you can see that the **Open** check box is not selected.

+> [!NOTE]
-**Note**: After you select an entry in the **Apply Customer Entries** window, or several entries by setting the **Applies-to ID**, the **Applied Amount** field on the journal line will contain the sum of the remaining amounts for the posted entries you have selected, unless the field contains something already.
+>   After you select an entry in the **Apply Customer Entries** window, or several entries by setting the **Applies-to ID**, the **Applied Amount** field on the journal line will contain the sum of the remaining amounts for the posted entries you have selected, unless the field contains something already.
 If you select **Apply to Oldest** in the **Application Method** field on the customer card, the application occurs automatically.

 ## To apply customer ledger entries in different currencies to one another
 If you sell to a customer in one currency and receive payment in another currency, you can still apply the invoice to the payment.